First Sketch: Making an LED Blink

 • The Left hand sidebar contains a series of icons.
 These allow you to access common functions quickly

-• Lightning: Compile and deploy your program to your Particle Argon
+• Lightning: Compile and deploy your program to your Particle Photon2

 • Checkbox: Check your code and find errors.